Kentucky High School Shooting: 5 Wounded, 1 Dead As Gunman Opens Fire At School Near Nashville

 Details on this shooting are still coming to light, but here’s what’s known so far: A shooting took place at Marshall County High School in Benton, Kentucky on Jan.
 23, according to ABC News.
 The school is about 120 miles northwest of Nashville.
 Authorities say at least five people were injured in this shooting, while the state’s governor, Matt Bevin, 51, tweeted that there was “one confirmed fatality.”
 The wounded have been taken to a nearby hospital to receive immediate medical attention.
 The severity of their injuries, or the identities of anyone involved, was not made immediately available.

-“The shooting occurred at Marshall County High School,” the Benton Mayor’s office told HollywoodLife.com in a statement.
+“The shooting occurred at Marshall County High School,” the office for Benton Mayor Rita Dotson told HollywoodLife.com in a statement.
 “We have 1 confirmed dead, and nothing else has been confirmed yet.
 The Benton PD did respond and they are on the scene.
 Continued prayers for the community.”

 “Tragic shooting at Marshall County HS…” Gov. Bevin tweeted.
 “Shooter is in custody, one confirmed fatality, multiple others wounded…Much yet unknown…Please do not speculate or spread hearsay…Let’s let the first responders do their job and be grateful that they are there to do it for us…” Some of the governor’s claims were confirmed later by authorities